From Corporate Boss to Line Cook: Why You Are Rage-Cleaning After Work

 It’s Not About the Pasta

 When you snap at him, he probably says, "Relax, I would have cooked if you just asked."
 But that is the point.
 You shouldn't have to ask.
+You shouldn't have to carry the mental load of assigning the task.

+The resentment you feel isn't about pasta or dishes.
+It is about the unspoken contract that says your time is less valuable than his.
 It is the assumption that because you are the mother, you are the Default Parent.
 You are the one who must sacrifice your decompression time to keep the house running.

 The Nervous System Component